 6.44.2 Guidance to language users

-Follow the advice provided in TR 24772-1 clause 6.44.5.
+Follow the advice provided in ISO/IEC TR 24772-1 :2019clause 6.44.5.

 If an upcast is needed, prefer using implicit conversion, since an explicit upcast adds unnecessary complexity for the reader.

-If a downcast or a crosscast is needed, prefer using dynamic_cast because it is checked.
+If a downcast or a crosscast is needed, prefer using dynamic_cast since it is checked.

 Ensure that all invariants of a derived class are preserved by all public operations on its public base classes.
 If this cannot be ensured, make the base class private, or avoid inheritance.